Actinidia arguta: Pests

 Hardy kiwi vines are vulnerable to several botanical diseases, including phytophthora crown and root rot (the most serious problem), botrytis rot, and sclerotinia blight.
 Vines are also vulnerable to pest infestations, including root knot nematodes, two-spotted spider mites, leaf rollers, thrips, and Japanese beetles.
 Cats can also pose a problem, as they are attracted to a catnip-like smell produced by the hardy kiwi vines.
 Cats have been known to destroy vines and dig up roots in search of the source of the scent.

-Commercial production

-Attempts to commercialize the fruit have been historically unsuccessful due to its short shelf-life and sporadic tendencies to ripen.
-However, attempts are being made to bring the fruit to greater bear, and commercial production initiatives are underway on a small scale in South America, New Zealand, Europe, Canada, and the United States (in Oregon, Washington, and central Pennsylvania).

 Culinary use

-Hardy kiwi can be used in jam.

-Korea
+Kiwiberries are primarily produced for the fresh fruit market, sold in small punnets as a ready-to-eat fruit.
+Kiwiberries are also processed into jams, preserved fruit and juices.
+In China, kiwiberry food additives such as nutritional powders and fruit vinegars are commercially available, and kiwiberry wines are produced in the United States.

-In Korea, hardy kiwi is known as darae (다래).
+In Korea, kiwiberries are known as darae (다래).
 Young leaves, called darae-sun, are often consumed as namul vegetable.

-Russia

-In the Russian Far East, it is known as kishmish (the same word has a different meaning in other parts of Russia).
-It is a very popular seasonal fruit, usually sold at farmer's markets.
+The vines can be tapped in early spring to gather sap, which migratory farmers in Gangwon province are said to have used the sap as a food source during famines.